Anderson acceleration for contractive and noncontractive operators: Problem setting and preliminaries

 Then the update \eqref{eqn:update-v0} can be written in terms of the averages $\xa_k$ and $\wa_{k+1}$, by

 The stage-$k$ gain $\theta_k$ which quantifies the success of the optimization problem is defined by

-This important quantity is shown to scale the first-order term in the residual expansion \cite{EPRX19} (also shown below), which up to that scaling agrees with the residual in the standard fixed-point iteration.
-The higher-order terms on the other hand are shown in the sequel to be scaled by a factor of $\sqrt{1 - \theta_k^2}$, meaning a successful optimization increases the relative weight of the higher-order terms, and an unsuccessful optimization increases the relative weight of the first-order term in the residual expansion.
+This important quantity is shown in \cite{EPRX19} to scale the first-order term in the residual expansion (also shown below).
+Up to that scaling, this term is the residual in the standard fixed-point iteration.
+The higher-order terms on the other hand are shown below to be scaled by a factor of $\sqrt{1 - \theta_k^2}$, meaning a successful optimization increases the relative weight of the higher-order terms, and an unsuccessful optimization increases the relative weight of the first-order term in the residual expansion.

 The constrained optimization problem \eqref{eqn:opt-v0} is often useful for analysis of the method (see, {\em e.g.,} \cite{EPRX19, K18, PRX18, ToKe15}).
 In the current view however the following unconstrained form of the optimization problem \eqref{eqn:opt-v0} which is more easily implemented in practice is also more convenient for the analysis.